How the Right Running Shoes Can Help You Avoid Shin Splints

 The possibility of shin splints is a constant reality for runners.
 Wearing comfortable running shoes can help you avoid overexertion and shin pain.

-You're three weeks into your new running program, and you feel like your body has grown wings.
+You're three weeks into your new running programme and you feel like your body has grown wings.
 You're crushing the miles and increasing your distance on almost every run.
-You've added some hills, and you're even throwing down some zippy speed intervals at the end of workouts.
+You've added some hills and you're even throwing in some zippy speed intervals at the end of workouts.

 What Are Shin Splints?

-Shin splints are an overuse condition characterized by pain around the shin or tibia area anywhere between the ankle and the knee.
+Shin splints are an overuse condition characterised by pain around the shin or tibia area anywhere between the ankle and the knee.